bluedrops/ShapePhysics/README.md

 ![Image of shapes going negative](http://i.imgur.com/txrZtfL.png "Title text")

 As you get more points, you'll level up.
 At first, there will only be one color to manage, but at every 10th level, a new color gets added.
 More colors to deal with means having to be more careful while trying to match colors!

+## About the Game
+This game was created as a personal project to teach myself about application states and state logic.
+I chose to create a game because games naturally have multiple states that the application could be in at any point in time.
+For example, each shape can have a total of 4 states: Neutral-Inactive, Neutral-Active, Positive, and Negative.
+This is important because the main control mechanic in the game is a collision function, which tells the game engine what to do by looking at the sources of the collision.
+For every collision that happens, the state of the source shapes has to be taken into account: for example, was the collision a positive + positive collision?
+Or was it a neutral + positive collision?
+Or could it have been a positive + ground collision?
+Thus, I had to rigorously test my application many times in order to ensure that every possible type of collision was taken into account.
+This app was an extremely rewarding project--not only did I learn a lot about application states and logic, I also got my first taste of game development.

+## Technologies Used
+#### HTML/CSS, Javascript, pixi.js, MatterJS
+The basic page layout was done in very sparse HTML/CSS.
+For the core physics engine, I chose MatterJS because it's extremely lightweight--it does exactly what I needed it to do, and not too much more.
+Although MatterJS has a built-in basic rendering engine, I instead chose to integrate it with pixi.js.
+This is because pixi.js has full WebGL support, which makes it hardware-accelerated (it runs faster).